eternaItree/eternaItree.github.io/_posts/2024-02-17-Lucid_Context_Switching.md

 - `r13`: is the base address of the register bank structure of the Lucid execution context, we need this memory section to store our register values to save our state when we context switch
 - `r12`: stores the address of the "exit handler" which is the function to call to context switch

 This will no doubt change some as we add more features/functionality.
+I should also note that it is the functions responibility to preserve these values according to the ABI, so the function caller expects that these won't change during a function call, well we are changing them.
+That's ok because in the function where we use them, we are marking them as clobbers, remember?
+So the compiler is aware that they change, what the compiler is going to do now is before it executes any code, it's going to push those registers onto the stack to save them, and then before exiting, pop them back into the registers so that the caller gets back the expected values.
+So we're free to use them.

 So to alter the functions, I changed the function logic to first check if we have a global Lucid execution context, if we do not, then execute the normal Musl function, you can see that here as I've moved the normal function logic out to a separate function called `__syscall6_original`:
 ```c